shtukas/nyx/Nyx/README.md

 ## Tags and Arrows

-The overall organization of the Nyx system is that of tags connected by arrows.
+The overall organization of the Nyx system is that of tags, and tags connected by arrows.
 The direction is meant to represent semantic flows in Pascal's mind.

-For instance a picture of Justin Bieber represented by a permanode might come with tags "Justin Bieber" and might also come with tag "Paris" (if, say, the picture was taken in Paris).
-We might also have a tag "Canada" and an arrow from "Canada" to "Justin Bieber".
+For instance a picture of Justin Bieber represented by a permanode might come with tag "Paris" (if, say, the picture was taken in Paris) and we might also have an arrow from "Canada" to "Justin Bieber".

 Example:

 ```
+tags: ["Paris"]
-["Justin Bieber", "Paris", "Canada -> Justin Bieber"]
+arrows: ["Canada -> Justin Bieber"]
 ```

-says that the permanode has two tags "Justin Bieber" and "Paris" and that there is a directed link from "Canada" to "Justin Bieber".
+For searching the permanode will show up when searching for "Paris" and searching for "Justin Bieber".
+If one search for "Canada", then the arrow will show up.
+In other words the permanode belongs to its tags and the end of its arrows.

 ## Dependencies